enochchau/mjml-preview.nvim/README.md

 ## Commands

 ```
-MjmlToggle - toggle the mjml preview
+MjmlPreviewToggle - toggle the mjml preview
 MjmlPreviewOpen - Preview mjml for the current buffer
 MjmlPreviewClose - Close the mjml preview
 ```